bioinfologics/sdg_examples/first_steps.md

 SDG can be also used to do kmer count operations on the graph, SDG indexes the graph and then counts the kmers in any sequence collection.
 The data is stored in `KmerCounter` objects and similarly to the datastores can be attached to the workspace.

-> WARNING: To count faster and produce smaller hash files SDG indexes the graph kmers in an internal index and for following data inputs will only consider kmers that are present in the original graph.
-This is something that should be kept in ming when doing kmer count analysis.
+> WARNING: To count faster and produce smaller hash files SDG indexes the graph kmers in an internal index and will only consider kmers that are present in the original graph.
+This is something that should be kept in mind when doing kmer count analysis.
 If a motif is not represented in the main graph will not be present in any of the counts.
 >
 > If you want to check the completeness of your graph you can use the [KAT](https://github.com/TGAC/KAT) tool.